 You know, preconceptions and biases are a funny thing, predictable and ever-present.
 In some of those US or Canadian owned blogs, expats are warned never to believe the directions given by a local.
 Always get a second opinion, they counsel.
 Not because Ticos are prone to lying, but because they want to help you too much.
 Instead of admitting that they don’t know where your desired destination is located, they allegedly rather send you off in the most likely general direction.
 This may or may not be true, it’s one of those generalizations, humans are so quick to dispense.
 We haven’t yet experienced this particular behavior.
-When we were cruising the same quadrant of downtown Alajuela in a desperate attempt to find the clinic for Barry’s scheduled ultrasound procedure last May.
-We asked a bunch of different pedestrians for directions, who either told us, they didn’t know, or gave us clear instructions.
+When we were cruising the same quadrant of downtown Alajuela over and over in a desperate attempt to find the clinic for Barry’s scheduled ultrasound procedure last May, we asked a bunch of different pedestrians for directions, who either told us, they didn’t know, or gave us clear instructions.
 The problem was our’s, not their’s.
-Our inability to understand their instructions properly, plus passing by the clinic without recognizing it [see post 06/11].
+Our inability to understand their instructions properly, plus passing by the clinic without recognizing it, repeatedly [see post 06/11/2011].
 Equally, I want to caution you to believe anything important, as in CR Government procedures, you might read about in a number of these blogs and forums, without at least triple checking the facts.
-Most of their members have good intentions, but either lack the expertise to advice or extrapolate wildly based on a single personal experience.
-Some just repeat anecdotal accounts by others as fact, but mostly, many of these reports floating about in cyber space are simply woefully outdated.
+Most of their members have good intentions, but either lack the expertise to advise or they extrapolate wildly based on a single personal experience.
+Some just repeat anecdotal accounts by others as fact, but mostly, many of these reports floating about in cyberspace are simply woefully outdated.

-Our drive was uneventful and fun.
-Instead of la autopista we took Hwy.
-3 all the way to Highway 1, the world famous Panamericana, to hit a gas station.
+Our drive to San José was uneventful and fun.
+Instead of la Autopista, we took Hwy.
+3 all the way to Highway 1, the world-famous Panamericana, to hit a gas station.
 There aren’t many filling stations in the more rural areas, so you better watch that gage!
 We experienced a couple of traffic jams and we kind of jumped the gun taking the earlier west-bound ramp, rather than the later east-bound entrance to the circunvalación.
 So we had to turn around, big deal – sorry, Mildred!
-Siemens was exactly where it was supposed to be, as were it’s ally Yamaha and the right turn toward the customer parking lot.
+Siemens was exactly where it was supposed to be, as was its ally Yamaha and the right turn toward the customer parking lot.
 So all in all, it really was a piece of cake to drive to La Uruca.